openpreserve/scape/pt-mapred/README.md

 Having Hadoop set up you can run CLIWrapper:

-    hadoop jar {path-to-jar} -i {input-file-with-command-lines} -t {toolspec-name} -a {action-id} -p {processor}
+    hadoop jar {path-to-jar} -i {input-file-with-command-lines} -t {toolspec-name} -a {action-id} [-o {output-dir-for-the-job}]

+See at the end for the usage of the wrapper with Taverna.

+*Working toolspecs/actions combinations:*

+* file/file (identify a file using the file command, see files/hinput_file.txt for example input)
+* fits/fits-to-xml or fits/fits-to-stdout (identify a file using FITS, see files/hinput_fits.txt for example input)
+* ghostscript/ps-to-pdfa (make a ps to pdfa, see files/hinput_ps2pdf.txt for example input)

+Stdout output will be written to the output directory of the hadoop job (parameter -o).

 CLIWrapper
 ----------

 This wrapper depends essentially on eu.scape_project.pit.invoke.processor (Subproject xa-pit), which wraps command-line tools for invocation through Toolspec actions.
-It takes a Toolspec name and an action id and creates the Processor (use "toolspec" or "taverna" as input argument).
+It takes a Toolspec name and an action id and creates the Processor.

 So these two parameters are one part of a MapReduce Job's input.
 The other part is a text file listing command-lines with various arguments for the specified Toolspec/action-id.
 See an example here: https://github.com/openplanets/scape/blob/master/pt-mapred/files/hinput.txt (ignore comment lines).